 - Several others I have not listed here

-If nothing suits you, then you can just go to Amazon and search for coffee beans.
+If none of these suit you, then you can just go to Amazon and search for coffee beans.

 There are two ways to buy coffee beans.
 You can either go for the whole beans or you can buy the ground coffee beans.

-It is always better to buy the whole beans as it doesn't lose the flavor and aroma as easily as the ground coffee.
-But in the latter case, you would need a burr grinder (it is the one used in the video above) to grind the beans yourself.
+It is always better to buy the whole beans as they don't lose flavor and aroma as easily as the ground coffee.
+But in the latter case, you would need a burr grinder (the one being used in the video above) to grind the beans yourself.
 Coffee beans cannot be ground in the household mixer-grinder.

 Most of the specialty coffee roasters listed above will roast and grind the coffee beans fresh for you after you have placed the order.
 These places also grind the coffee as per your preference of brewing method you're gonna use.
 For people like us who want to make cold-brew coffee, they would grind the beans coarsely as required.

-If you buy the ground coffee, you will not even need the grinder (the only equipment used in the recipe video above).
+If you're just getting started, buying the ground coffee is your best bet as you will not need the grinder then (the only equipment used in the recipe video above).